Minimally invasive heart surgery

 During the procedure

 Incision sites in robot-assisted heart surgery

-In robot-assisted heart surgery, surgeons create small incisions between the ribs of your chest.
-Robotic arms with small instruments and a camera are inserted through the incision sites.
+In robot-assisted heart surgery, a surgeon creates small cuts, called incisions, between the ribs of the chest.
+Robotic arms with small tools and a videocamera go through the incision sites.

-A tool with a small video camera inserted through one of the incisions will enable the surgeon to see inside your body.
+In all types, a surgeon reaches the heart through small incisions between the ribs of the chest.
+A tool with a small video camera placed through one of the incisions helps the surgeon see inside the body.

-Most minimally invasive procedures use a heart-lung bypass machine, as is used in open-heart surgery.
-The machine keeps blood moving through your body during the procedure.
+You are usually connected to a heart-lung bypass machine during the surgery.
+The machine keeps blood moving through the body during the surgery.

 Robot-assisted heart surgery